 An AK trigger upgrade may be in your future.
 Although the standard trigger system (aka fire control group) is decent, with some modifications can be an excellent trigger.
 The modifications entail smoothing out a few rough edges on the hammer.
 If you’re interested in researching this, there are number of videos on this subject.
 R&R Targets has developed a good trigger based on the Tapco.

-A better option is to purchase the AKT trigger system from ALG, a subsidiary of Geissele, a company renowned for excellent AR 15 (and other rifle) triggers.
-(I own an AKT system and love it).
-The standard version is priced under $50.
-I have this on my own rifle and love it.
-You can also get the enhanced AKT-E version which competition shooters will love.
+A better option is to purchase the AKT-EL trigger system from ALG, a subsidiary of Geissele, a company renowned for excellent AR 15 (and other rifle) triggers.
+(I own an AKT-EL system and love it).
+The standard version is priced under $65.
+You can also get the enhanced AKT-UL version which competition shooters will dig.
 Krebs Custom also has an excellent trigger modified from the Geissele.

 Instead of taking a file or sandpaper to the trigger, another option is to swap out the fire control group.
 There are some good videos that will show you, step by step, how to do so.
 Changing out your FCG is not an inordinately difficult task for someone who has a modicum of mechanical skills and common sense.